Before reading this, we suggest you read the following article: Understanding Manufacturing Order.

 Manufacturing Order - refers to an order created by a company to produce a specific product.

-Manufacturing orders can be created for two types of workflows, Make to Order and Make to Stock which in Brahmin Solutions.
+In short, manufacturing orders can be created for two types of workflows, Make to Order and Make to Stock in Brahmin Solutions.

 Creating a Make to Stock Manufacturing Order

-You can create a Make to Stock Manufacturing Orders in 3 ways:
+You can create a Make To Stock Manufacturing Orders in 2 ways:

 Creating a Make to Order Manufacturing Order